Black Soil In India

 Deep cracks brought about by the dry season may disrupt root systems unless covered by mulching or cover cropping.

-Farmers tend to overcome this by enhancing organic content of the soil and ridding the soil of undesirable elements by use of organic compost, crop rotation and green manuring.
+Farmers tend to overcome this by enhancing the organic content of the soil and ridding the soil of undesirable elements by use of organic compost, crop rotation, and green manuring.

 Conservation Practices